Hessian fly: Life cycle

 The Hessian fly is a short-lived gall-forming insect, living for around 30 days.
 Typically, multiple generations of the fly are seen, although the exact number of generations depends largely on region and its associated climate.
-For example, in the Coastal Plains region of Georgia and South Carolina, 5-6 total generations can be observed in a year; two in fall, one in winter, and one-two in spring.
+For example, in the Coastal Plains region of Georgia and South Carolina, five to six total generations can be observed in a year; two in fall, one in winter, and one or two in spring.
 Females lay up to 200 eggs on wheat, but will lay on other cereals, such as oats and barley, albeit in smaller clutches.
 Eggs are most commonly laid and found in grooves on the upper side of the leaf blade in a host plant.
 Oviposition sites are carefully chosen through chemical, visual, and tactile cues, taking into account intrinsic factors that could maximize survival of offspring, such as number and depth of vascular grooves on the leaf surface.

 After hatching, first-instar larvae migrate down to the leaf base, where they feed by attacking the abaxial surface of the sheath on the plant's youngest leaves.
-Feeding lasts between 2–3 weeks over 2 instars, with five-day old larva consuming the greatest amount of plant fluid.
+Feeding lasts between 2–3 weeks over two instars, with five-day old larva consuming the greatest amount of plant fluid.
 The second instar is largely immobile, lacking the creeping pads of the first stage.
 Following feeding, larvae enter the third instar/pupal stage, which can last between 7–35 days.
 Eclosure, or emergence, can be delayed if environmental conditions are not ideal, with pupae entering either aestivation or diapause if conditions are too warm or too cold respectively.